TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ![Pinout-NANO_latest](https://content.arduino.cc/assets/Pinout-NANO_latest.png)

-* If you want to power the Arduino without connecting it to a computer, you can uses either
+* If you want to power the Arduino without connecting it to a computer, you can use either
-    * 6-20V unregulated external power supply (pin 30 VIN) e.g. a 9V battery.
+    * 6-20V unregulated external power supply (pin 30 VIN), e.g. a 9V battery.
-    * 5V regulated external power supply (pin 27 +5V) e.g. provided breadboard power supply, you might prefer this if you want to use some high current modules such as a display.
+    * 5V regulated external power supply (pin 27 +5V). e.g. provided breadboard power supply, you might prefer this if you want to use some high current modules such as a display.
     * The power source is automatically selected to the highest voltage source.
-* In general disconnect ant unused components from the Arduino pin, some Arduino libraries will hardcode specific pins and send current through without warning.
+* In general, disconnect all unused components from the Arduino pin.
+Some Arduino libraries will hardcode specific pins and send current through without warning.
-* Becareful about which voltage rail you are connecting the modules!
-Some module come with a built-in voltage regulator so you can connect them to either 3.3V or 5V, while some modules doesn't and have to be connected to 3.3V, otherwise they could be permanentally damaged.
+* Be careful about which voltage rail you connect the modules to!
+Some modules come with a built-in voltage regulator, so you can connect them to either 3.3V or 5V, while some don't and have to be connected to 3.3V; otherwise, they could get permanently damaged.
-* You probably should test each of your sensors and make sure they are up to the manufacture's claims before quoting their measurements in a scientific way, e.g. know their precision, measurement range, systematic error, response time.
+* You should probably test each of your sensors and make sure they meet the manufacturer's claims before quoting their measurements scientifically, e.g., knowing their precision, measurement range, systematic error, and response time.
-* ChatGPT is a fantastic place to get some starter code and random Arduino questions.
+* ChatGPT is a fantastic place to get some starter code and Arduino Q&A.
-* [Arduino Official Documentation](https://docs.arduino.cc) and [Arduino Offical Forum](https://forum.arduino.cc) are usually good first places to look up for any issues.
+* [Arduino Official Documentation](https://docs.arduino.cc) and [Arduino Offical Forum](https://forum.arduino.cc) are also good sources to look up for any issues.
-* https://lastminuteengineers.com/electronics/arduino-projects/ provide extensive and detailed guide on Arduino modules, I strongly recommand a quick read to be familar of what's on there, espically if you want to go beyond the sample codes.
-(I've also stolen some figures from their website for educational purposes).
+* https://lastminuteengineers.com/electronics/arduino-projects/ provides extensive and detailed guides on Arduino modules.
+I strongly recommend reading them to understand the module you are using, especially if you want to go beyond the sample codes.
+(I've also stolen some figures from their website for educational purposes.)

 ## MAX6675 (or MAX31855) Temperature Sensor

-For more detailed guide on using the MAX6675 module, please read https://lastminuteengineers.com/max6675-thermocouple-arduino-tutorial/
+For a more detailed guide on using the MAX6675 module, please read https://lastminuteengineers.com/max6675-thermocouple-arduino-tutorial/

-The MAX31855 is the newer version MAX6675, but they work basically the same.
+The MAX31855 is a newer version MAX6675, but they work basically the same.

 The kit includes